kfkchau/Legitimacy-Under-Acceleration/lkn - issue 004.md

   - “ensure fairness”,
   - “respect privacy”,
   - “act proportionately”.
+- In the rush to show “we take this seriously”, institutions produce complex, defensive documents optimised for optics and liability, not for clarity.
 - There are no short, concrete guides:
   - how to implement,
   - what to log,